• Skip to main content

 • Using a fork dipped in cold water, gently flatten each biscuit.

-• Press a whole peanut, or some chopped peanuts, into the top of each biscuit.
+• Press a whole peanut, or some of 30 grams roasted peanuts, into the top of each biscuit.

 • Bake for 8-10 minutes, until golden brown.
 Leave cookies to cool on the baking tray for a few minutes before transferring them to a wire rack to cool completely.